dfsp-spirit/meshlearn/README.md

 ### Running the development version

-##### Obtaining training data
+#### Obtaining training data

-Obtaining training data is non-trivial, unless you have quite a bit of computational resources and experience with structural neuroimaging data.
+##### Option 1: Generating your own training data

-If both applies to you, the following should help you get the data:
+With some computational resources and experience with structural neuroimaging, you can generate your own training data:

 * Download a suitable, large collection of T1-weighted (and optionally T2-weighted) structural MRI scans from many healthy subjects.
 To avoid bias, only use controls in case its a clinical dataset.
 Make sure to include subjects from as many sites (different scanners) as possible, as well as a wide age range, different genders, etc.
      - An option is to use all controls from the ABIDE dataset.